What is a Court Appointed Special Advocate (CASA)

 Court Appointed Special Advocate (CASA)

-CASA Volunteers are the True Voice of the Child in the Courtroom and a Direct Support for a Judge Hearing the Case.
+CASA Volunteers are the True Voice of the foster Child in the Courtroom and a Direct Support for a Judge Hearing the Case.

 Every volunteer attends about 40 hours of training.
 They learn the responsibility of how to serve as a CASA advocate and their role within the court system.
-Before any CASA Advocate is selected for a child or sibling group, they are sworn in by the foster child's local juvenile court.
-The judge appoints them to serve on a specific foster child's case.
+Before any CASA Advocate is selected for a child or sibling group, they are sworn in by the foster child's local juvenile court system.
+The Judge appoints them to serve on a specific foster child's case.

-On occasion, the CASA volunteer may take the child out for outings and can be a fun, dependable person in the foster child's life.
+On occasion, the CASA volunteer may take foster youth out for outings and can be a fun, dependable person in foster children's life.
 The volunteer has committed to visiting once a month.
-They sometimes will see the child a lot more than this.
 They may also help with transportation to see family and friends who the guardian has approved.

 The CASA volunteer desires to help you succeed within your foster parent role.
-They are additional support for you and your foster child's welfare and needs.
+They support you and your foster child's welfare and needs.
 They are a partner with you in this journey.